m1guelpf/m1guelpf/README.md

 ## I'm a 22-year-old maker, and I love building things.

-I work at [Worldcoin](https://worldcoin.org/), building the most scalable & private sybil-resistance solution.
+I work at [World](https://world.org/), building anonymous proof of humanity and deepfake protection.

 In my free time, I like to [build](https://miguel.build).
 Here's a few of my favourite open-source projects: